inFocus7/Calcpp/README.md

 ## SCRAPPED:

  QS Function (QuickSolve) removed.
-[Reason: to make app better looking.]
+[Reason: to make app better looking (and implementation would've maybe taken too long, might try once more later.)]

  History memory management (how much to store into history, basically).
 [Reason: Not neccessarily needed, idea was just to have more stuff in program.]